Modeling and Performance Analysis for Movable Antenna Enabled Wireless Communications: Simulation Results

 \subsection{Numerical Results}

 Fig. \ref{Fig:SNRcom_SISO} shows the relative SNR gains for MA, AS, and DBF systems with varying normalized size of the receive region.
 The number of receive paths is set as $L_{\mathrm{r}}=2$, $L_{\mathrm{r}}=3$, and $L_{\mathrm{r}}=5$ for the three subplots, respectively.
 As can be observed, the relative SNR gain of the MA system increases with the region size because a higher maximum channel gain can be found in a larger receive region.
 The analytical upper bounds on the relative SNR gain are given by \eqref{eq_SNR_gain2}, \eqref{eq_SNR_gain3}, and \eqref{eq_SNR_gainL}.
 It can be seen that for the two-path and three-path cases, the upper bounds provided by \eqref{eq_SNR_gain2} and \eqref{eq_SNR_gain3} are tight due to the strong periodicity of the channel gain.
 The minimum size of the receive region for achieving the upper bound on the relative SNR gain is $4 \lambda$ and $5 \lambda$ for $L_{\mathrm{r}}=2$ and $L_{\mathrm{r}}=3$, respectively.
 This result is consistent with the derivation in \eqref{eq_channel_max_dis2} and \eqref{eq_channel_max_dis3}, where a lager size of the region is required to guarantee achieving the upper bound on the maximum channel gain as the number of receive paths increases.
 This conclusion can be further verified by the case of $L_{\mathrm{r}}=5$, where the relative SNR gain still increases if the region size is larger than $8 \lambda$.
 The reason is that as the number of paths increases, the periodicity becomes weaker in the receive region.
 According to the period analysis in \eqref{eq_channel_power_periodL}, the maximal common factor for the virtual AoA indices decreases with the number of paths, which entails a larger period for the channel gain in the receive region.
 Thus, to achieve the upper bound on the relative SNR gain, a larger size of the receive region is required for the case of more paths.
 Besides, the relative SNR gains of AS and DBF systems are also evaluated in Fig. \ref{Fig:SNRcom_SISO}.
 As can be observed, although the number of antennas for AS and DBF systems is $M$ times larger than that for the MA system, the MA system can achieve a performance comparable to that of the DBF system and better than that of the AS system.
 For the AS system, the relative SNR gain is small because the candidate antennas have fixed positions.
 In contrast, the MA system has more flexibility to adjust the position of the antenna for achieving a higher SNR.
-It can be expected that the AS scheme can approach the performance of the MA system if a sufficiently large number of antennas are employed at the Rx.
-However, this will result in much higher hardware cost, where the entire receive region should be covered by antennas.
-For the DBF system, the array/MRC gain increases more significantly with the number of antennas as compared to AS.
+Note that the DBF system can acquire significant array gain because multiple receive antennas employ MRC for maximizing the receive SNR.
 However, the number of RF chains increases with the number of antennas, and thus the hardware cost for the DBF system is larger than that for the MA/AS system.
+As the number of channel paths increases, the proposed MA system can achieve higher diversity gain due to the more pronounced small-scale fading in the receive region.
+For example, if the number of channel paths is $L_{\mathrm{r}}=5$, the MA system can reap a relative SNR gain even higher than that of the DBF system with 4 FPA antennas.
+This is because by properly deploying the MA, the complex coefficients of multiple channel paths can be constructively combined at the Rx.